311 (telephone number): Open 311

 On March 3, 2010, the Federal Chief Information Officer of the United States, Vivek Kundra, announced the creation of a uniform Open 311 application programming interface for these services.
-In 2009 at TechCrunch 50, CitySourced first launched 'Mobile 311' to allow citizens to submit issues directly from a smartphone to their local government.
+In 2009 at TechCrunch 50, CitySourced first launched "Mobile 311" to allow citizens to submit issues directly from a smartphone to their local government.
 The online 311 service SeeClickFix, which partners with news organizations to promote reported issues, is available across the United States but does not connect to municipalities with their permission or knowledge except in a few select cases.

 Open 311 is used internationally, for example by FixMyStreet in the United Kingdom.

 Cell-phone access

-311 services works with some cellular phone providers, and about one-third of all 311 calls in the USA originate from cell phones rather than land-lines., while cell-phone carriers gradually add the service to their networks.
+311 services works with some cellular phone providers, and about one-third of all 311 calls in the USA originate from cell phones rather than landlines, while cell-phone carriers gradually add the service to their networks.

 Availability

 United States

 3-1-1 is available in several major American cities, including: